 Building an Ecommerce Platform with Shopify

-This article introduces how to quickly build a high-performance, easy-to-maintain e-commerce website based on Pages Templates, implementing commonly used dynamic features such as login, shopping cart, and order, helping you quickly build your own e-commerce website.
+This article describes how to quickly build a high-performance, easy-to-maintain e-commerce website based on Makers' templates, implementing common dynamic features such as login, shopping cart, and order, to facilitate your rapid creation of your own e-commerce website.

 Overview

-Shopify is a leading e-commerce platform with a robust commercial ecosystem.
-Through the Shopify Storefront API, developers can build fully custom shopping experiences.
+Shopify is a globally leading e-commerce platform with a comprehensive e-commerce ecosystem.
+Through the Shopify Storefront API, developers can build fully customized shopping experiences.
 Next.js is a full-stack framework based on React, supporting server-side rendering and static generation.
-EdgeOne Pages Shopify Template fully leverages the technical advantages of Shopify and Next.js, providing developers with a complete solution for building headless e-commerce platforms, achieving perfect integration of technology and business.
+The EdgeOne Makers Shopify Template fully leverages the technical advantages of both Shopify and Next.js, providing developers with a complete solution for building a headless e-commerce platform and achieving a perfect fusion of technology and business.

 Main Features and Advantages:

-Outstanding performance: Statically generated pages deployed to EdgeOne Pages can leverage CDN for fast loading.
+Excellent performance: After statically generated pages are deployed to EdgeOne Makers, they can leverage CDN for fast loading.

 Development efficiency: Based on Shopify's mature e-commerce backend, no need to repeat development of core features like payment, inventory, and order.